CurioCrafter/TaskerADHDElectron/README.md

 > **Note:** The app will work without these keys, but voice features and AI assistance will be disabled.

+## 💾 Data Storage & Privacy

+**Your data stays local and private:**

+- **Tasks & Projects** - Stored in local SQLite database (server folder)
+- **Time Tracking** - Stored locally in your browser/desktop app
+- **Calendar Events** - Stored locally in your browser/desktop app
+- **Settings & Preferences** - Stored locally on your device
+- **Voice Recordings** - Processed in real-time, never stored permanently

+**No cloud sync by default** - all data remains on your device.
+You can export/import data as JSON files for backup or transfer between devices.

 ## ✨ Key Features

 ### 🧠 ADHD-Focused Design